simonlichtinger/PyMEMENTO/docs/examples.rst

 The script first initialises a :class:`PyMEMENTO.MEMENTO` instance, which holds some core information: a working path which will later contain the created directory tree, an initial coordinate file, a final coordinate file and a list with the residue numbers that should be assigned to the protein on completion.
-Note that every step is saved into the working directory, so MEMENTO can be restarted after only some of the following commands have run, provided that the ``last_step_performed`` keyword argument is passed.
+This is useful if your protein has dis-continuous residue numbering or residue numbers do not start at 1.
+In the case of deca-alanine, ``list(range(1, 11))`` simply tells PyMEMENTO that we want a list of residue numbers as [1, 2, 3, 4, 5, 6, 7, 8, 9, 10].
+Note that every step PyMEMENTO performs is saved into the working directory, so MEMENTO can be restarted after only some of the following commands have run, provided that the ``last_step_performed`` keyword argument is passed.

 We then perform the steps of the MEMENTO procedure, which are presented as individual methods of the class (here, for simplicity